 \textbf{Approach:} Previous works have employed Similarity-Preserving Knowledge Distillation (SPKD) both in hidden layer activations \citep{cosinedistribution} and output layers \citep{cvpr-context-sim-distill}.
 SPKD trains a student network to ensure that input pairs producing similar (or dissimilar) activations in the teacher network yield similar (or dissimilar) activations in the student network.
 However, these studies have not explored similarity-preserving distillation for efficient dimensionality reduction.
 Our approach is conceptually similar to SPKD, but rather than focusing on network distillation (teacher to student), we perform embedding-level distillation, reducing a large embedding to a smaller one while preserving similarity relationships.
 Using SPKD directly for dimensionality reduction requires training separate networks for each dimension size.
 Previous works on adaptive embeddings have utilized random projections in a distributed compression setting \citep{li2024task} or optimized multi-class classification loss for each nested dimension \citep{kusupati2022matryoshka}.
 Following the approach in \citep{kusupati2022matryoshka}, we optimize a similarity-preserving loss for each nested dimension.
 By combining a similarity-preserving loss with an adaptive embedding training pipeline, we introduce our approach, Single Shot Similarity Space Distillation, or \distname.
 Fig. \ref{fig:pipeline}\textbf{(B)} illustrates the central idea of \distname\ which we will now describe in detail.

 Let ${z} \in \mathbb{R}^d$ be the latent representation of the reference set obtained via \spacename.
-Our goal is to reduce the dimensionality of ${z}$ so that the performance of the smaller embedding approximates that of the full embedding.
+Our goal is to learn a smaller embedding such that the performance of the smaller embedding approximates that of the full embedding.
 In essence, the complete embedding ${z}$ serves as a guide for creating smaller embeddings.
-Although \distname could theoretically be applied directly to the foundation model embedding $I$, the latent representation ${z}$ is shown to perform better in retrieval tasks, thus providing stronger guidance.
+Although \distname\ could, in theory, directly use the foundation model embedding $I$ for guidance, the latent representation ${z}$ is shown to perform better in retrieval tasks, thus providing stronger guidance.